sylvainhalle/textidote/Readme.md

 in the file where an issue was found.
 You can hover your mouse over these colored regions; a tooltip will show a message that describes the problem.

+If you don't write any filename (or write `--` as the filename), TeXtidote will attempt to read one from the standard input.

 ### Plain report

 To run TeXtidote and display the results directly in the console, simply omit